senshastic/Novasha/README.md

-Repo for all my Zen mod ideas.
+Repo for all Zen mod ideas.

 TODO:

-- Refaire les essentials
-- URLbar dans la sidebar option (mod?)
 - Repair tooltips